CDA70/Estimation/writeup.md

 ## MAGNETOMETER UPDATE: Implement the magnetometer update.
 *The update should properly include the magnetometer data into the state.
 Note that the solution should make sure to correctly measure the angle error between the current state and the magnetometer value (error should be the short way around, not the long way).*

-In this step the state is updated from the magnetometer measurements.
+The state is updated from the magnetometer measurements.
 First we assign the yaw, which is the `ekfState(6)` to `zFromX(0)`

 The magnetometer as provided in the reference [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj#/54894644/)